 Lead author of the study, Yufand Jin of the Department of Land, Air & Water Resources at UC Davis, said, “This research is coming at the right time, considering that California and western areas of the United States are expected to face increased fire risk in the near term as the current multiyear drought is expected to continue and grow in intensity.”

 James Randerson, a professor at UC Irvine and one of the senior authors of the report, speculated, “The large economic and human impacts of Santa Ana fires raises the question of whether more resources during fall could be marshaled for suppressing these fires.”
+New normal

 Writing for the New York Times, Thomas Fuller and Matt Stevens suggest that our current spate of wild fires is the “new normal” for California.
 They cite Chris Anthony, division chief for the California Department of Forestry and Fire Protection, who says that “fire behavior appears to be changing on a more micro level.